taherbs/docker-locust/README.md

 ### Multiple machines

 Multiple containers mode is useful to create bigger load (if you have more than one machine).
-In this point we are using docker-compose, but it is also possible to run it in different ways, e.g. Cloudformation in AWS, Kubernetes, Swarm.
+In this example we are using docker-compose, but it is also possible to run it on different other platforms, e.g. using Cloudformation in AWS, Kubernetes or Swarm.

 Run the application with the command: